-The 12th Grand Prix of the 2018 Formula 1 season will pit Vettel and Hamilton against each other once again, with Hamilton currently sitting at the top of the season standings.
-All eyes will be locked on Circuit de Spa-Francorchamps on Sunday, August 26 at 3 p.m (2 p.m.
-UK time) to watch the Belgian Grand Prix, with many viewers tuning in through Kodi.
+The 19th Grand Prix of the 2018 Formula 1 season will once again pit last year’s winner Sebastian Vettel against the 2018 champ Lewis Hamilton.
+All eyes will be locked on Autódromo Hermanos Rodríguez on Sunday, November 11 at 9 a.m.
+(4 p.m.
+UK time) to watch the Brazilian Grand Prix live online, with many viewers tuning in through Kodi.

 Kodi is software that allows you to create your very own home theater system without breaking the bank.
 There is a wealth of additional software (called add-ons) which goes even further and provides access to content which is hosted online as well.
 Better yet, some of this includes live coverage of some of the world’s biggest sporting events, which is an area we’ll be discussing today.